Introduction: Trademark Registration in India

 Table of Contents

 A trademark is considered to be intellectual property and therefore if in the case it is infringed, it gives rise to legal action.
 Trademark laws in India are governed by the Trademark Act, 1999.
 In order to Register your trademark with protection, one must get it registered, this will ensure that your mark is safe from being copied.
 Trademarks help the customers in identifying the brand too easily and it increases the brand value also.

 A trademark expires within a period of ten years of its registration but the cherry on the cake is that it can be renewed again and again

 Trademarks undoubtedly provide protection to the brand name and secure the reputation of the company which is crucial in itself in today's time

-The process of trademark registration in India can now be done conveniently and in sound manner.
-The given below is the list that sets out the things that can be trademarked in singularity or in combination.
+The process of trademark registration in India can now be done conveniently and in a sound manner.
+The given below is a list that sets out the things that can be trademarked in singularity or in combination.